Fall 2022, Mondays, Wednesdays, and Fridays 8:20-9:10 (section M), 9:20-10:10 (section K), and 10:20-11:10 (section E) in Charles Francis 008

 This course adheres to the policies for study days and final exams.

-There will be two study days, Wednesday, November 30 and Thursday, December 1, during which students prepare for final exams.
-No classes are scheduled on study days.
+There will be two study days, Wednesday, May 1 and Thursday, May 2, during which students prepare for final exams.

 The final exam schedule can be found at